-Doctors give antibiotics (such as a fluoroquinolone, for example, ciprofloxacin) and often a corticosteroid by mouth.
+Doctors treat perichondritis with antibiotics (such as a fluoroquinolone, for example, ciprofloxacin) and often a corticosteroid by mouth.
 The choice of antibiotic depends on how severe the infection is and which bacteria are causing it.

 Doctors remove any foreign objects, such as an earring or a splinter.

 If people have an abscess (collection of pus), doctors make an incision to drain the pus, allowing blood to reach the cartilage again, and leave a small drain in place for 24 to 72 hours.
+Antibiotics are given by mouth.
 Warm compresses may also help.
 Doctors may stitch (suture) the perichondrium to the cartilage to ensure that it heals correctly to avoid a deformity of the auricle.

 Pain relievers are also given.

 Drugs Mentioned In This Article